Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

          2. Take the number of reactions we are going to transfer from the source tube in its corresponding element of _reactions_source_tubes_
          3. Set the number of reactions of the tube from _positions_final_tube_ as 0

 	 **It CANNOT be transferred**
     	 1. Calculate the volume that is going to be transferred
          2. Subtract the number of reactions in the source tube from the _reactions_final_tubes_ element corresponding to the final tube
-         3. Set the reactions of the _positions_final_tube_ element as 0
+         3. Set the reactions of the _positions_source_tube_ element as 0
-   2. Set the optimal pipette for the volume that is going to be transferred
+      2. Set the optimal pipette for the volume that is going to be transferred and its tiprack and starting tip.
       3. Check if the optimal pipette is the same as the pipette that was used last time and if they have a tip attached

-      _The optimal pipette and last pipette do not match, and the last pipette has a tip_
-      1. Last used pipette drop tip
-      2. Set the optimal pipette as the last pipette
-      3. Last pipette pick up tip with the function `check_tip_and_pick`

-      _The optimal pipette and last pipette do not match, and the last pipette does not have a tip_
-      1. Set optimal pipette as last pipette
-      2. Last pipette pick up tip with the function `check_tip_and_pick`

-      _The optimal pipette is the same as the last pipette, and it has a tip_
-      1. pass

 	      _The optimal pipette is the same as the last pipette, and it does not have a tip_
 	      1. The optimal pipette pick up tip with the function `check_tip_and_pick`

+	      _The optimal pipette and last pipette do not match_
+	      1. Check if _pipette_use_ is None
+	         _pipette_use is None and optimal_pipette does not have a tip_
+	         1. pick up tip for optimal_pipette
+	         _pipette_use is not None and has a tip_
+		 1. _pipette_use_ drop tip
+	  	 2. if _optimal_pipette_ does not have a tip, it picks up a tip
-   5. Transfer the volume
+      4. Transfer the volume
-   6. If the source tube element in _reactions_source_tubes_ is 0, we set the source tube as the next element of _positions_source_tubes_
+      5. If the source tube element in _reactions_source_tubes_ is 0, we set the source tube as the next element of _positions_source_tubes_
+   2. Check that if it has gone out of the while loop the remaining reactions to transfer is not higher than 0
+7. Drop the tip of the last pipette that has been used if it has a tip

 ## `vol_distribute_2pips`